Tyler Cameron

-Tyler Cameron (born January 31, 1993) is an American television personality, model and general contractor.
+Tyler Cameron (born January 31, 1993) is an American television personality, model, and general contractor.
 Cameron received national attention as a contestant on season fifteen of The Bachelorette, starring Hannah Brown, in which Cameron was the season's runner-up.
 He works as a model with Soul Artist Management in New York City and Next Management Miami.

 Early life and education

 Cameron was born in Jupiter, Florida, to parents Jeff Cameron and Andrea Hermann Cameron; his mother worked as a realtor in South Florida.
 Cameron is the eldest of three sons.
 During the Great Recession, the family suffered economically, resulting in them losing their home and Cameron's parents divorcing.

-After graduating from Jupiter Community High School, where he was teammates with Cody Parkey, Matthew Vankeuren, and Matthew Cornwell.
-Cameron attended Wake Forest University, where he was the backup quarterback for the Wake Forest Demon Deacons football team.
+After graduating from Jupiter Community High School, where he was teammates with Cody Parkey, Matthew Vankeuren, Phillip Benson, and Matthew Cornwell, Cameron attended Wake Forest University, where he was the backup quarterback for the Wake Forest Demon Deacons football team.
 After graduating with his bachelor's degree, Cameron enrolled in the Florida Atlantic University College of Business and received a Master of Business Administration degree in 2018.